Pre-COP31 Leaders’ Summit 2026: Climate, Energy & Security

 Guiding Question:

-How can Australia reform finance, institutions, and delivery mechanisms to close the gap between climate ambition and implementation?
+How can governments, financial institutions, and multilateral partners reform finance and delivery mechanisms to close the gap between global climate commitments and real-world implementation ahead of COP31?

 Panel 4 – Net Zero Pathways, Energy Systems & Security